straightdave/presley/README.md

 # pSinatra
 [sinatra](http://www.sinatrarb.com/) for PowerShell!

+>### Breakthough!
+The 'multithreading' branch was merged into master.
+Now pSinatra uses `HttpListener.GetContextAsync()` to do **non-blocking** listening.
+Many secret things about PowerShell multithreading and async style scripting (plus advanced scoping) was learned in such process. :-D
+As of today (Jan.
+19, 2017 Beijing), GET request patterns are tested, leaving other code-polishing work tomorrow.

 Don't you think it is extremely hard to setup a simple HTTP server on Windows?
 Have you ever tried a lot to install a Visual Studio, or downloading huge .Net framework, or doing a great deal of boilerplate work with ASP.NET just for a small and simple server?
 Installing DevKit to mimic things on Linux platform, like Rails (ruby) or Flask (python)?
 It works but you know on Windows...